farrdeeen/fin-agent/README.md

 ## 📄 License

-This project is provided as-is for educational and development purposes.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+Copyright 2024 Nexus Financial Analyst Contributors

 ## 🙏 Acknowledgments